-Entries may be paid by studio check, credit card or Gems award certificates (only original certificates will be honored).
+Entries may be paid by credit card or ACH only.

 Award certificates credited against entry fees submitted online must be postmarked within 3 business days of the online registration.

 In the event a child is unable to perform due to a documented injury or illness, Gems may issue an award certificate to be used for future entry fees or Gems merchandise at the discretion of Gems directors.

 PHOTOGRAPHY & VIDEOGRAPHY